One Voice (Andrew Johnston album)

-One Voice is the debut album by British boy soprano Andrew Johnston, who rose to fame in 2008 after his appearance on the second series of Britain's Got Talent.
+One Voice is the debut album by Scottish boy soprano Andrew Johnston, who rose to fame in 2008 after his appearance on the second series of Britain's Got Talent.
 The album was released on 29 September 2008 by Syco Music, Britain's Got Talent judge Simon Cowell's record label.
 Recorded in London, the album features both classical and popular songs, some of which had been previously performed by Johnston, including a duet with Faryl Smith.
 Johnston made a number of media appearances to publicise the album's launch, and appeared in his hometown of Carlisle on the day of the release, where the album sold out.
 Upon release, One Voice debuted at number five in the British album charts, finishing the week at number four.
 It also charted in Ireland, reaching number six.
 Critics responded positively to the album, favourably comparing Johnston to Aled Jones, and One Voice was rated gold in the UK.